-- .321 Shall responsibly conduct and document pre-trip inspections on their vehicles and equipment per this policy and to their department's pre-trip inspection standards. - .322 Are responsible to know and understand how to properly conduct pre-trip and pre-operations inspections. - .333 Are responsible to document and immediately submit safety issues, damage issues, or mechanical issues found during their pre-trip/operation inspection to their department's management.
+- .321 Shall responsibly conduct and document pre-trip inspections on their vehicles and equipment per this policy and to their department's pre-trip inspection standards. - .322 Are responsible to know and understand how to properly conduct pre-trip and pre-operations inspections. - .323 Are responsible for documenting and immediately submitting safety issues, damage issues, or mechanical issues found during the pre-trip/operation inspection to their department's management. - .324 Pre-trip/pre-inspection documentation shall be made available to Safety and Health if involved in a collision or damage event.